 - Saute the vegetables and let the mixture cool before adding to the beaten eggs.
 This gives a better flavor to the omelette.
 It also ensures that the vegetables are cooked and soft, while the eggs don’t get overcooked.

-- As a personal preference, I like my omelet slightly browned on the bottom.
-If you prefer yours to be completely yellow and soft, do not heat the pan too much before pouring the egg mixture and cook the omelette covered on a low flame.
+- As a personal preference, I like my omelet golden brown on the bottom.
+If you prefer yours to be completely yellow and soft, do not heat the pan too much before pouring the egg mixture and cook the omelette covered on medium heat.

 - You can either cover the omelette and cook without flipping, or cook uncovered, then flip and cook the other side.
 Again, use low flame so the eggs do not get overcooked.